 The self-hosted WordPress platform is widely used for its customization feature.
 As a new blogger, you are probably wondering what type of WordPress plugins to use for affiliate marketing.
 Here are my 7 free choices which I’ll go through each one to show you what they can do for your site.

 Use a Test Site

-Activating plugins can sometimes cause unforeseen technical implication, so if you don’t want to run into any trouble, I suggest trying them out on a WordPress dummy site before applying onto your actual site.
+Activating plugins can sometimes cause unforeseen technical implications, so if you don’t want to run into any trouble, I suggest trying them out on a WordPress dummy site before applying onto your actual site.
 Here’s one you can use and it’s totally free.

 1 – All In One SEO (AIOSEO)

-When a website is used to monetize, it’s important to get high ranking for your content within the first page of Google.
+When a website is used to monetize, it’s important to get a high ranking for your content within the first page of Google.
 Even though WordPress is generally SEO-friendly, having a specific plugin to do the job can have a lot of positive impact on your site.

 For this purpose, I choose to use All in One SEO because it’s easy to configure, the reviews/ratings are tip-top, it’s almost always compatible with other plugins and most importantly, it’s constantly updated.